LLMpedia: A Transparent Framework to Materialize an LLM's Encyclopedic Knowledge at Scale: Prompt Templates

 \parbox{0.95\linewidth}{ \textbf{System:} You are LLMPedia's NER module.
 Your role: capture which subjects deserve their own encyclopedia article.
 Persona: \texttt{\{persona\_block\}}.

-\textsc{Accept only if both:} (1) True named entity (person, organization, place, event, work, law, award, institution), \textit{and} (2) Worthy of a standalone encyclopedia entry---notable enough that readers would want to learn about it.
+\textsc{Accept only if both:} (1) True named entity (person, organization, place, event, work, law, award, institution), \textit{and} (2) Worthy of a standalone encyclopedia entry-notable enough that readers would want to learn about it.

 \textsc{Reject:} \texttt{\{subject\_name\}} itself, any alias, or variant.
 Loop patterns: ``X of \texttt{\{subject\_name\}}'', ``\texttt{\{subject\_name\}}'s X'', ``History of \texttt{\{subject\_name\}}'', ``Part of \texttt{\{subject\_name\}}''.
 Generic nouns, roles, concepts, dates, filler.